emilykmarx/delve/cmd/dlv/dlv_config_client/README.md

 Use in a real program (in progress): See [Xenon](https://github.com/emilykmarx/xenon)

-Only supports linux/amd64 and Delve's native backend; currently only tested with go 1.22.4.
+Only supports linux/amd64 and Delve's native backend.

 ### Building the target
 * Include `syscall.Syscall6()`, e.g. via `import "_ syscall"`
 * Build with `-gcflags="all=-N -l"` - this will minimize optimizations
   * But, compiler may still circumvent taint tracking by using registers - `runtime.KeepAlive()` can help.
+* Build with a [go allocator](https://github.com/emilykmarx/go) that supports moving tainted objects.
+* Import `net/http/pprof`
+* If target does not already run an HTTP server, start one.
+  * If server does not use the DefaultServeMux, register the pprof handlers (see pprof docs).

 ## Supported Go constructs